- Fascicular tachycardia is the most common idiopathic VT of the left ventricle.

 AKA: Fascicular tachycardia, Belhassen-type VT, verapamil-sensitive VT or infrafascicular tachycardia.

-- Only 10% of cases of VT occur in the absence of structural heart disease, termed idiopathic VT.
+- 10% of cases of monomorphic VT occur in the absence of structural heart disease and are termed idiopathic VT.

-- The majority of idiopathic VTs (75-90%) arise from the right ventricle — e.g right ventricular outflow tract tachycardia.
+- 75-90% of idiopathic VT arise from the right ventricle — e.g right ventricular outflow tract tachycardia.

 Usually occurs in young healthy patients (15-40 years of age; 60-80% male).
 Most episodes occur at rest but may be triggered by exercise, stress and beta agonists.
 The mechanism is re-entrant tachycardia due to an ectopic focus within the left ventricle.